Mitigating quantum operation infidelity through engineering the distribution of photon losses: Results

 \subsection{Greenberger-Horne-Zeilinger states}

-The generation of GHZ states is a method used to produce highly entangled quantum states, with the 3-qubit version (GHZ-3) identified as the key component for developing scalable and fault-tolerant architectures in photonic quantum computing \cite{varnava2008good,bartolucci2023fusion,chen2024heralded}.
-This quantum operation consists of entangling three photons with the help of projective measurements on auxiliary photons and multiphoton interference, categorizing it as a partial-measurement operation \cite{gubarev2020improved}.
-It is essential that the multiport interferometer introduces minimal additional losses to the individual qubit loss rates in order to support fault-tolerant operation, therefore the conditional transmittance of each individual qubit is the key metric in evaluating GHZ-state generation circuit designs.
+GHZ-state generation circuits produce highly entangled quantum states, with the 3-qubit GHZ (GHZ-3) state forming a key building block for scalable and fault-tolerant photonic quantum computing \cite{varnava2008good,bartolucci2023fusion,chen2024heralded}.
+This operation entangles three photons via multiphoton interference and projective measurements on auxiliary photons, classifying it as a partial-measurement operation \cite{gubarev2020improved}.
+Minimizing additional losses introduced by the multiport interferometer is critical, therefore, the conditional transmittance of each qubit serves as the primary metric for evaluating GHZ-state generation circuits.